dataforseo/TypeScriptClient/docs/interfaces/IMathSolverDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`MathSolverElement`](../classes/MathSolverElement.md)[]

-elements of search results found in SERP
+contains results featured in the ‘hotels_pack’ element of SERP

 #### Defined in

-main.ts:99005
+main.ts:97103

 ***